 Let us have a closer look at the key opportunities that DataOps presents for enterprises today:

 Automation will be a fundamental driver of success in any digital-ready business process.
 This holds for data processes too.
-An organization’s data flow is a constantly evolving framework but underneath the numerous platforms and protocols being leveraged to handle data, the core activity across stages is the entry of data in one format into a system and the exit of the data in another or the same format depending on the level of processing occurring in the system.
+An organization’s data flow is a constantly evolving framework.
+However, underneath the numerous platforms and protocols being leveraged to handle data, the core activity across stages is the entry of data in one format into a system and the exit of the data in another or the same format depending on the level of processing occurring in the system.
 As organizations gear up to meet the dynamic needs of customers across their digital channels, this flow of data needs to be quicker.

-Emphasize on reusability of data assets
+Emphasize on Reusability of Data Assets

-The challenges of adopting DataOps
+The Challenges of Adopting DataOps